Instruments

 Guitars

-I have owned over 70 classical and flamenco guitars in the past.
+I have owned over 140 classical and flamenco guitars in the past.
 (I’ve always had to sell one in order to buy another; monogamy just doesn’t seem possible for me when it comes to guitars).
 I’ve been particularly fond of the builders and sound of Granada.
 I’ve owned Ferrers, Marins, a Plazuelo, several Bellidos, and a Diaz.
-I’ve also owned many guitars from Madrid; Ramirez, Condes, a Manzanero, Jose Romeros, and so on.
+I’ve also owned many guitars from Madrid; Ramirez, Condes, Manzaneros, Jose Romeros, and so on.
 I would describe the Granada sound (in general) as more direct, clean, crisp, woody, delicate, while the Madrid sound tends to be more complex, elegant, dark, etc. (though there are many exceptions).
-I have owned 2 guitars built by Manuel Reyes in Cordoba, which (in keeping with his lofty reputation) were close to perfectly “balanced,” without any obvious weakness, combining the qualities of Granada and Madrid.
-I am also very fond of a number of American builders, especially Ron Bushman, Aaron Green, German Vasquez Rubio, and Lester Devoe.
+I have owned 3 guitars built by Manuel Reyes in Cordoba, which (in keeping with his lofty reputation) were close to perfectly “balanced,” without any obvious weakness, combining the qualities of Granada and Madrid.
+I have also owned a Paulino Bernabe blanca and two Gerundino Fernandez blancas.
+I am very fond of a number of American builders, especially Ron Bushman, Brian Burns, Aaron Green, German Vasquez Rubio, Lester Devoe, and Darren Hippner (I’ve owned 15 different Hippners).

 Mandolins

-At the moment (and for the last few years) I own only one mandolin, an F-4 model built by Gavin Baird.
-I have owned 3 Nuggets, several Gibsons, a Givens, etc. I have also owned 2 other Baird F-5′s.
+At the moment (and for the last few years) I own only one mandolin, an F-5 model built by Gavin Baird.
+I have owned 3 Nuggets, several Gibsons, a Givens, etc. I have also owned 2 other Bairds.
 I love the purity of tone of my Baird, it makes most other mandolins seem brash and often “tinny.”
-In my recent recording for banjola and mandolin (Shine and Rise, to be released this August) I used a Baird f-5 belonging to Allen Galton (originally built for me), in addition to my f-4.

 With my Baird mandolin, Sandra Wong and her nykelharpa